mojaloop/ml-perf-characterization/fspiop-agreement/20231005/s5-1696546655687/README.md

 ## Observations

+- Max ops/s of 127, up from baseline with matching config of 113 ops/s.
-- Max ops/s of 73.
-Iteration duration average of 14.1ms.
+- Lowered Iteration duration increased to an average of 103ms from 115ms from baseline with matching config.
-- Ample CPU and memory available.
-- Cache is working properly
-- Event loop lag <4ms.
-- Database size on fresh start is 3.20 MB.
-After a run with 8476 quotes created the end size is 31.5MB.
-  Around 3.3 KB of database space used by creating one quote in persistent mode.
-This seems potentially quite large.

 ## Recommendations